 A. The order you take them in is not vital, but we recommend that you do 200 level courses before 300 level courses, and we recommend that the “17th century sources” course is taken towards the end.
-You can find out more about course numbering here.

 Q. Can I take more than one course at a time?

 A. It is not recommended that you try and do more than one course at a time unless you have more than 10 hours per week to devote to study.
 Individuals vary, so if you feel you have the time, we will not stop you.

 Q. Can I pay as I go?

 A. Yes.
 You pay for each course by itself.
 The courses are all listed on the Pharos website as stand-alone courses.
 You can take the courses over 36 months, meaning that the full price is paid as you take the courses.
 Be aware that payment should be made in good time before a course starts or it may fill up.
 Prices are not guaranteed and may rise.

 Q. Can I reserve a place on all the courses in advance?

 A. Unfortunately, we cannot take advance bookings without payment.
-The only way to reserve a place on each module is to pay for it.
+The only way to reserve a place on each course is to pay for it.
 If dates for some courses are unavailable, then it will not be possible to reserve a place for the future until new dates become available.

 Q. What form will the assignments for assessment be in?

 A. Each course has two assignments as well as short answer forum exercises which are designed to be practical.
-Modules vary a little, some have shorter answer questions, others require a longer piece of prose writing, for example to research and write a short biography of someone.
+Courses vary a little, some have shorter answer questions, others require a longer piece of prose writing, for example to research and write a short biography of someone.
 The aim is to teach you to be a competent researcher.
 Assessments are graded, so that you know how well you have done.
 You should allow time at the end of each course to work on assignments, deadlines are typically two weeks after the course ends.

 Q. If things get in the way of course work in our personal lives, will we have additional time to finish the required assignments?